Pinsa Romana: The Roman Pizza

 Crafted as a lighter, healthier alternative to classic Italian pizza, our hand-stretched, oval-shaped Pinsa is made with a carefully selected blend of flours and contains no additives, preservatives, or saturated fats.
 It’s vegan-friendly, low in gluten, and designed to be as easy on your body as it is delicious on your palate.

-Thanks to a 72-hour dough fermentation process, our Pinsa is exceptionally digestible, lower in calories and fat, and leaves you feeling satisfied—not stuffed.
+Thanks to an up to 72-hour dough fermentation process, our Pinsa is exceptionally digestible, lower in calories and fat, and leaves you feeling satisfied—not stuffed.
 With its irresistible taste and perfect texture, Pinsarella is a light and healthy pizza that doesn’t weigh you down or leave you with regrets.

 Roman Style Pizza: Origins and Evolution